BlairSoft/SPAMBOT-3000/README.md

 This was written ENTIRELY by prompting ChatGPT, it took over 100 prompts to get it to this point.

-I am not a programmer, this will likely include innefficient uses of code, I wouldnt' know any different
+I am not a programmer, this will likely include innefficient uses of code, I wouldn't know any different

 :)